The Five Stans of The Silk Road

 Meals Included: Breakfast, Lunch, Dinner

 Leaving Bishkek behind this morning, we first drive out to Burana Tower; a piece of Silk Road history that sits sequestered in the wide-open landscape.
-The 11th century tower is all that remains of the ancient city of Balasagun, with the tower itself half the height of its former glory.
+The 11th-century tower is all that remains of the ancient city of Balasagun, with the tower itself half the height of its former glory.
 We continue to Tokmok stadium, which plays host to the wealth of horse games that have remained hugely popular here throughout the centuries.
-We will witness a demonstration of Kok Boru, a form of polo played with the carcass of a goat, and Oodarysh which literally translates to 'wrestling from horseback\ .
+We will witness a demonstration of Kok Boru, a form of polo played with the carcass of a goat, and Oodarysh which literally translates to 'wrestling from horseback'.

-We arrive in Chon Kemin in the afternoon where our home for the night is a quaint guesthouse in the middle of a peaceful valley, covered with green meadows that are full of wildflowers in spring and early summer, while forests of fir trees cloak the higher slopes.
+We arrive in Chon Kemin in the afternoon, where our home for the night is a quaint guesthouse in the middle of a peaceful valley, covered with green meadows that are full of wildflowers in spring and early summer, while forests of fir trees cloak the higher slopes.
 This evening, we will embark on a masterclass to learn how to make Boorsok, the national bread and one of the country's staple foods.
 The doughy mixture is deep-fried in large quantities before being spread across the 'dastorkan' or table, doubling as a table decoration.
-Cooking an abundance of Boorsok is seen as a sign of generosity on the part of the host, so seldom will you see a dinner table not chock-full with the tasty offerings.
+Cooking an abundance of Boorsok is seen as a sign of generosity on the part of the host, so seldom will you see a dinner table not chock-full of tasty offerings.

 Day 3: Drive Onto Lake Issyk Kul To Sleep In A Yurt